Program Training & Consultation Centre

 The Program Training and Consultation Centre was a resource centre of the Smoke-Free Ontario Strategy.
 It provided evidence-based training, consultation and knowledge exchange services to public health departments and community partners to plan and deliver broad-reaching initiatives to reduce tobacco use in Ontario.

-To learn more, visit the Program Training and Consultation Centre website or view the videos on this page that document the project overview, health unit experience and building capacity.
+To learn more, view the videos on this page that document the project overview, health unit experience and building capacity.

 Media Capacity Building Project

 Work began in 2016 with the launch of the Media Capacity Building Project.
 Six health units and a Tobacco Control Area Network in Ontario received training, consultation and small amount of funding to help them to create and implement local media campaigns to promote quit attempts among adult smokers.